Bacterial Meningitis Information (SB 1107)

 - An affidavit or a certificate signed by a physician who is duly registered and licensed to practice medicine in the United States, in which it is stated that, in the physician's opinion, the vaccination required would be injurious to the health and well-being of the student; or

-- For new students living in on-campus housing or under the age of 18 must use the official Texas Department of State Health Services (DSHS) form.
-The DSHS form may be ordered electronically.
-It is then mailed from DSHS to the student and it may take up to two weeks to receive the form.
+- For new students living in on-campus housing or under the age of 18 must use the official Texas Department of State Health Services (DSHS) form and can be ordered electronically.
+It is mailed from DSHS to the student and it may take up to two weeks to receive the form.